Seed viability

 Scheduling an inventory action

 Before using GGCE to execute a testing plan, your genebank will have held discussions and done other preliminary work in deciding the testing priorities for your crops and developing an overall plan.
 Your genebank then needs to establish a reasonable viability testing schedule that it will be able to manage.
-GGCE will enable your genebank to do that – create a schedule and work accordingly.
+GGCE facilitates this by allowing users to create and manage schedules for viability tests.

 Reviewing inventory viability test history

-GGCE can also be used to review past inventory tests.
-You can either do this from the Inventory menu, searching for Inventory actions where the Action name is “Viability test”, or use the Schedule feature on the Inventory menu and search that way.
+GGCE allows users to review previous inventory tests either through the Inventory menu by searching for Inventory actions where the Action name is “Viability test” – or through the Schedule feature on the Inventory menu.

 One quick way to review viability test dates is to use the Viability toggle when reviewing inventory records.